manjit-baishya-embedded-systems-and-iot/The-8086-Archieve/Project Ideas.md

    Monitor the stock levels of items in a warehouse and generate alerts when inventory runs low.
 Sensors connected to port 22H.

 4. **Emergency Crossing:**
-   Design a system that allows emergency padestrian crossing by changingthe traffic light.
+   Design a system that allows emergency pedestrian crossing by changing the traffic light.
 Port 23H interfaces with security card sensors.

 5. **HVAC System Control:**
    Regulate heating, ventilation, and air conditioning systems in a building based on temperature and occupancy data received at port 24H.